Blood sugar - low; Low blood sugar

 - Soluble fiber, such as flaxseed and pure oat bran, can slow the rate at which dietary sugars enter the blood and help regulate blood sugars throughout the day.
-Consume 1 - 3 tsp. of either of these fiber sources before meals.
+Consume 1 to 3 tsp. of either of these fiber sources before meals with a full glass of water.
 Talk to your doctor first if you have a history of digestive disorders.

 - Use healthy cooking oils, such as olive oil or coconut oil.

 - Reduce or eliminate trans fatty acids, found in commercially-baked goods, such as cookies, crackers, cakes, French fries, onion rings, donuts, processed foods, and margarine.

 - Avoid alcohol and tobacco.
 Lower caffeine intake, as caffeine impacts several conditions and medications.

 - Exercise, if possible, 30 minutes daily, 5 days a week.
 Light exercise may be advisable at first until you learn to control your blood sugar and manage your diet to tolerate higher intensity exercise.

 You may address nutritional deficiencies with the following supplements: